Kagan Publishing & Professional Development

 Portraits of Character are easy-to-read stories that are just a few pages long.
 They feature everyday heroes as well as celebrities.
 Each story highlights an extraordinary display of character.
 In th1 more

 Portraits of Character are easy-to-read stories that are just a few pages long.
 They feature everyday heroes as well as celebrities.
 Each story highlights an extraordinary display of character.
-In this story, Jim Betts saves an earthquake victim.
+In this story, Andy D’Alesio saves his friend who fell in a frozen pond.
 After reading the story, use the Thinking Questions to have students discuss in pairs or teams.
-For example, “What damage did the San Francisco earthquake cause?
-Why did that damage make it hard to get help to the Berumens?”
+For example, “Put yourself in Andy’s place.
+Why do you think he took the action he did?”
 Use the Writing Ideas to have students write and share their writing with teammates or classmates.
-For example, “Write about one of the toughest decisions you ever had to make.
-In your writing, tell what your decision was and why it was so tough.
-Also tell what happened because you made the decision.”
+For example, “Using examples and comparisons, write a definition of friendship.”
 Develop students’ character as well as thinking, reading, writing, and discussion skills as students read and reflect on this portrait of character.

 • Grades: 3-8